 White fillings, known too as composite fillings, are a cost-effective and excellent option for treating damaged teeth.
 They are more cosmetically pleasing than the once-popular amalgam (metal) fillings and have several other benefits.

-Need to see a dentist?
-Call the team at Fernvale Dental today on 07 5427 0880 or book online.
+Our dentists are friendly and experienced in all aspects of children's dental.
+If you would like to make an appointment call the team at Fernvale Dental on 07 5427 0880 or book online.

 What are white fillings?